AngelVI13/cal-sync/README.md

       quit the python interpreter by typing `quit()` and hitting enter).
     * Install python requirements by openining cmd.exe in the project directory and running `py -3.7 -m pip install -r requirements.txt`
+    * Create a folder in Outlook and a rule that moves all incomming meeting requests to that folder.
+    * For that new folder make sure to [disable date headers](https://answers.microsoft.com/en-us/outlook_com/forum/all/how-do-i-remove-the-date-grouping-in-the-new/e3267590-6abd-4545-b8c4-ddf9317dbbd7)
 1. Fill in the information in the config file `config.ini`.
     NOTE: Make sure to set `RunWinAppDriver` to `yes` if you want the script to start it automatically for you